 1983: At age 70 Rodney Stockton, Chairman of the Board of Directors of ALO CREME LABORATORIES, sold his majority stock holdings to company employees.
 He retired to spend time with his wife and daughter.

 1989: Lacking Stockton’s leadership and knowledge ALO CREME LABORATORIES had floundered and was declared bankrupt.

 1989: After the closing of ALO CREME LABORATORIES, Stockton was personally besieged with requests for product from former customers.
 They were in a panic over the prospect of losing their source of “genuine Aloe products.”
 Wishing to accommodate loyal customers and old friends, Rodney Stockton established Aloe #1 Laboratories.

 Rodney Stockton consumed 8 ounces of Aloe barbadensis miller-stockton raw Aloe gel every day, beginning in 1951.
 He looked and acted like someone at least 20 years younger.
 The results of a physical examination taken in 1997 were as follows:

 X-rays revealed the bone density of a man 35-40 years old

 Those who knew him remarked that Rodney was expecting to continue to provide the public with his life-giving Aloe for many more years.
 But God had different plans.
 Joan Stockton was then left to continue his great work, but was not able to do it by herself.
-After a year of hardship, Joan decided to pass the reins to Rodney’s long-time friends, Dr. Michael and Amanda Haley.
+After a year of hardship, Joan decided to pass the reins to Rodney’s long-time friend Dr. Michael Haley.

 2010: Stockton Aloe 1, Inc. was born to carry on the legacy of “The Aloe Man.”
 Stockton Aloe began providing the same unique barbadensis miller-stockton species of Aloe that Rodney had worked tirelessly to make available to the public.